yahoo/fetchr/README.md

 [![devDependency Status](https://david-dm.org/yahoo/fetchr/dev-status.svg)](https://david-dm.org/yahoo/fetchr#info=devDependencies)
 [![Coverage Status](https://coveralls.io/repos/yahoo/fetchr/badge.png?branch=master)](https://coveralls.io/r/yahoo/fetchr?branch=master)

-Isomorphic data access layer for web applications.
+Universal data access layer for web applications.

 Typically on the server, you call your API or database directly to fetch some data.
 However, on the client, you cannot always call your services in the same way (i.e, cross domain policies).
 Instead, XHR requests need to be made to the server which get forwarded to your service.